 While you want to close a deal, it’s hard to do that if you have no idea who is visiting your site.
 You can measure metrics from website analyzers to figure out some of the demographics reaching your site, but it doesn’t provide specific enough details to use in an email marketing campaign.
 You must get your visitors to self-identify, often before they’ve even bought a single product or service from you.
 Digital marketers get so focused on closing a deal, they often forget that information that identifies your traffic is a valid marketing lead that can be mined later.
 Don’t let these visitors leave your site without getting some sign-up offer that is difficult to dismiss, like a free e-book, a free class or seminar, or entrance into an exclusive membership page you’ve set up either on your site or Facebook.
 Once you know who is visiting your site, you have that information to work with to develop targeted offers that will close themselves.

 By using any of these three ways, you merge technology with good marketing fundamentals.
 You want to leverage online tools to help you create more time through features, automation, and the measuring of results.
-Then, use that to attract traffic and gather information that can be used with marketing know-how to cross-sell, upsell, and close a deal using techniques like limited time offers, exclusive promotions, and lead generation.
-Be mindful of the smallest details, but also keep track of the big picture as well.
+Then, use that to attract traffic and gather the information that can be used with marketing know-how to cross-sell, upsell, and close a deal using techniques like limited time offers, exclusive promotions, and lead generation.
+Digital marketer need to be mindful of the smallest details but also keep track of the big picture as well.
 In this way, you will be able to reap the rewards of a wider audience that has self-identified, making it easier to close the deal.